thundercatchris/Major-Roads/README.md

 ### Testing

 Some Unit tests have been included and can be run individually or as an entire class.
-The use of Core Data/Singletons has prevented some tests from being included.

 ### Built With